hzhaoc/hzhaoc.github.io/_posts/2023-12-29-principal-of-neural-network.md

 layout: post
 title:  "principal of neural network"
 date:   2023-12-29 22:00:00 -0800
-brief: 'inspired from neural net in human brain'
+brief: 'a mind as a neural net of binaries'
 ---

 # Inspiration